-8. Audit risk/issue 9.
-Our audit response The risk of management override of internal control S There is an inherent risk in every organisation of fraud resulting from management override of internal controls.
+8. Audit risk/issue

+The risk of management override of internal controls

+There is an inherent risk in every organisation of fraud resulting from management override of internal controls.
 Management are in a unique position to perpetrate fraud because of their ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
 The risk of management override of controls will vary from entity to entity, the risk is nevertheless present in all entities.
 Due to the unpredictable way in which such override could occur, it results in a risk of material misstatement due to fraud.
 The Council has a key role in mitigating this risk through the control environment in place at the Council.
-The control environment functions and the attitudes, awareness, and actions of the Board and management concerning the entity's internal control and its importance in the entity.
+The control environment includes the governance and management functions and the attitudes, awareness, and actions of the Board and management concerning the entity's internal control and its importance in the entity.
 The control environment sets the tone of an organisation, influencing the control consciousness of its people.

-Our audit response to this risk includes: reviewing the control environment; testing the appropriateness of selected journal entries; reviewing accounting estimates for indications of bias; evaluating any unusual or one-off transactions, including those with related parties; evaluating significant transactions that are outside the normal course of business or those that appear to be unusual given our understanding of the entity and its environment; and review of any changes in accounting policies.
-Alpine Energy Share Valuation During 2017/18 the audit team was informed that the Alpine Energy Limited (AEL) valuation prepared by Deloitte may be materially overstated and that another shareholder had requested a new valuation to be completed.
+Our audit response to this risk includes:

+- reviewing the control environment; - testing the appropriateness of selected journal entries; - reviewing accounting estimates for indications of bias; - evaluating any unusual or one-off transactions, including those with related parties; - evaluating significant transactions that are outside the normal course of business or those that appear to be unusual given our understanding of the entity and its environment; and - review of any changes in accounting policies.

+Alpine Energy Share Valuation

+During 2017/18 the audit team was informed that the Alpine Energy Limited (AEL) valuation prepared by Deloitte may be materially overstated and that another shareholder had requested a new valuation to be completed.
 Due to concerns raised by the Timaru District Holdings Limited (TDHL) directors in 2018 that the value by Deloitte was grossly overstated, TDHL wanted the Deloitte valuation to be independently reviewed.
-We will meet with management and update our understanding of the approach being taken for the AEL shares.
-We will review the Councils assessments and any formal valuations prepared for the AEL shares.

 Ernst & Young (EY) were engaged to perform an independent review of the Deloitte valuation and to